-In February 2021, we entered into a Securities Purchase Agreement for a private placement with certain institutional and accredited investors, pursuant to which the purchasers purchased an aggregate of 4,370,629 units representing (i) 4,370,629 shares of the Company's common stock, par value \$0.001 per share, and (ii) warrants to purchase up to 4,370,629 shares of common stock.
-The purchase price for each unit was \$5.72, for an aggregate purchase price of approximately \$25.0 million.
+In February 2021, we entered into a Securities Purchase Agreement for a private placement with certain institutional and accredited investors, pursuant to which the purchasers purchased an aggregate of 174,825 units representing (i) 174,825 shares of the Company's common stock, par value \$0.001 per share, and (ii) warrants to purchase up to 174,825 shares of common stock.
+The purchase price for each unit was \$143.00, for an aggregate purchase price of approximately \$25.0 million.
 The transaction closed on February 25, 2021.
-The warrants are exercisable for cash at an exercise price of \$6.86 per share, subject to adjustments as provided under the terms of the warrants.
-The warrants are immediately exercisable for cash and expire on the fifth anniversary of the date of issuance.
+The warrants are exercisable at an exercise price of \$171.50 per share, subject to adjustments as provided under the terms of the warrants.
+The warrants were immediately exercisable and expire on the fifth anniversary of the initial date of issuance.
 If exercised for cash, the warrants would result in additional gross proceeds to us of approximately \$30.0 million.

-In June 2021, we entered into a Securities Purchase Agreement for a private placement with certain institutional and accredited investors, pursuant to which the purchasers have agreed to purchase an aggregate of 16,194,332 units representing (i) 16,194,332 shares of the Company's common stock, par value \$0.001 per share (or pre-funded warrants in lieu thereof), and (ii) warrants to purchase up to 16,194,332 shares of common stock.
-The purchase price for each unit was \$2.47, for an aggregate purchase price of approximately \$40.0 million.
+In June 2021, we entered into a Securities Purchase Agreement for a private placement with certain institutional and accredited investors, pursuant to which the purchasers agreed to purchase an aggregate of 647,773 units representing (i) 647,773 shares of the Company's common stock, par value \$0.001 per share (or pre-funded warrants in lieu thereof), and (ii) warrants to purchase up to 647,773 shares of common stock.
+The purchase price for each unit was \$61.75, for an aggregate purchase price of approximately \$40.0 million.
 The transaction closed on June 14, 2021.
-The warrants are immediately exercisable at an exercise price of \$2.84 per share, subject to adjustments as provided under the terms of the warrants, and expire on the fifth anniversary of the date of issuance.
-The pre-funded warrants are exercisable at an exercise price of \$0.001 per share and have no expiration date.
-If exercised for cash, the warrants would result in additional gross proceeds to us of approximately \$46 million.
+The warrants are exercisable at an exercise price of \$71.00 per share, subject to adjustments as provided under the terms of the warrants.
+The warrants were immediately exercisable and expire on the fifth anniversary of the date of issuance.
+The pre-funded warrants were exercisable at an initial exercise price of \$0.001 per share and had no expiration date.
+If exercised for cash, the warrants would result in additional gross proceeds to us of approximately \$46.0 million.
+In July 2021, we issued 20,000 shares of common stock as a result of the exercise of the outstanding pre-funded warrants at an exercise price of \$0.025 per share.